checkmarx-ltd/open-source-template/CONTRIBUTING.md

 - Include documentation in the repo or Provide additional comments in Markdown comments that should be pulled/reflected in GitHub Wiki for the given project.
 - Be accompanied by a complete Pull Request template (loaded automatically when a PR is created).

-For changes that address core functionality or would require breaking changes (e.g. a major release), it's best to open an Issue to discuss your proposal first.
+For changes that address core functionality or would require breaking changes (e.g. a major release), please open an Issue to discuss your proposal first.

 In general, we follow the _fork-and-pull_ Git workflow